 (d) Not later than the 60th day after the date an electric utility mails notice under this section, a property owner entitled to the notice may submit to the electric utility a written protest of the intended use of the easement or other property right for middle mile broadband service.
 An electric utility that receives a timely written protest may not use the easement or other property right for middle mile broadband service unless the protestor later agrees in writing to that use or that use is authorized by law.
-If a property owner fails to submit a timely written protest, electric utility may proceed under Subsection (a) without modifying - or expanding the easement for that property owner.
+If a - agrees in writing to that use or that use is authorized by law.
+It a property owner fails to submit a timely written protest, an electric utility may proceed under Subsection (a) without modifying or expanding the easement for that property owner.

-(e) An electric utility that receives a timely written protest under Subsection (d) regarding a proposed middle mile broadband project may cancel the project at any time. - (f) The requirements of this section do not apply to an existing easement that permits the installation of a third-party middle mile broadband system on an electric delivery system.
-[For purposes of this section, installation of a BPL system shall be deemed to be consistent with installation of an electric delivery
+(e) An electric utility that receives a timely written protest under Subsection (d) regarding proposed middle mile broadband service may cancel the project at any time.

+(f) The requirements of this section do not apply to an existing easement that permits the provision of third-party middle mile broadband service on an electric delivery system.
+[For purposes of this section, installation of a RPL system shall be purposes of this section, installation of a BPL system shall be deemed to be consistent with installation of an electric delivery system.]

 Sec.
 43.054 [43.055].
 RELIABILITY OF ELECTRIC SYSTEMS MAINTAINED.
-An electric utility that installs [allows the installation] and operates [operation of] a middle mile broadband [BPL] system [on its electric delivery system] shall employ all reasonable measures to ensure that the operation of the middle mile broadband [BPL] system does not interfere with or diminish the reliability of the utility's electric delivery system.
-If [Should] a disruption in the provision of electric service occurs [occur], the electric utility is [shall be] governed by the terms and conditions of the retail electric delivery service tariff.
-The electric utility may take all necessary actions regarding its middle mile broadband system to address emergency circumstances that may pose health, safety, or reliability concerns.
+An electric utility that installs [allows the installation] and operates facilities to provide middle mile broadband service [operation of a BPL system on its electric delivery system] shall employ all reasonable measures to ensure that the operation of the middle mile broadband service [BPL system] does not interfere with or diminish the reliability of the utility's electric delivery system.
+If [Should] a disruption in utility's electric delivery system. $\underline{\text{If}}$ [Should] a disruption in the provision of electric service occurs [occur], the electric utility $\underline{\text{is}}$ [shall be] governed by the terms and conditions of the retail electric delivery service tariff.
+The electric utility may take all necessary actions regarding its middle mile broadband service and the facilities required in the provision of that service to address circumstances that may pose health, safety, security, or reliability concerns.
 At all times, the provision of broadband service is [services shall be] secondary to the reliable provision of electric delivery services.
-An electric utility is not liable to any person, including an for any direct, indirect, or ing loss of business, loss of profits Internet service provider, for any direct, consequential damages, including loss of business, or revenue, or loss of production capacity caused by a fluctuation, disruption, or interruption of middle mile broadband service that is caused in whole or in part by:
+Except as provided by contract or tariff, an electric utility is not liable to any person, including an Internet service provider, for any damages, including direct, indirect, physical, economic, exemplary, or consequential damages, including loss of business, loss of profits or revenue, or loss of production capacity caused by a fluctuation, disruption, or interruption of middle mile broadband service that is caused in whole or in part by:

-C.S.S.B.
-No. 1650
+C.S.H.B.
+No. 3853

-(1) force majeure; or (2) the electric utility's provision of electric delivery services, including actions taken by the electric utility to ensure the reliability of the electric delivery system and actions taken in response to address emergency circumstances that may pose health, safety, or reliability concerns.

-SUBCHAPTER C. IMPLEMENTATION OF MIDDLE MILE BROADBAND [BPL] SYSTEM
+(1) force majeure; or(2) the electric utility's provision of electric delivery services, including actions taken by the electric utility to ensure the reliability and security of the electric delivery system and actions taken in response to address all circumstances that may pose health, safety, security, or reliability concerns.
+SUBCHAPTER C. IMPLEMENTATION OF MIDDLE MILE BROADBAND SERVICE

-BY ELECTRIC UTILITY
+SYSTEM] BY ELECTRIC UTILITY